membrane/api-gateway/distribution/examples/basic-xml-interceptor/README.md

-### BASIC XML INTERCEPTOR
+# Writing XML Processing Plugins

+This example shows how you can write a plugin that reads and manipulates XML messages.
+You can use this as a template to write realize your own XML processing.

-In this example we will install an interceptor called BasicXmlInterceptor which adds date element with current time information inside bar element.
+The example installs a plugin called `BasicXmlInterceptor` which adds a date-element with the current time inside a bar-element.
+In the same way you can:

-#### RUNNING THE EXAMPLE
+- Read and process SOAP message headers
+- Add XML-elements as SOAP headers
+- Read and manipulate XML message bodies

+## Running the Example

 To run the example execute the following steps: